roadrunner-server/roadrunner-docs/docs/en/http/static.md

 # Serving static content

+`Static` HTTP middleware serving static content using RoadRunner on the main HTTP plugin endpoint.
+Using this middleware can slow down the overall performance by up to `~10%`, because RoadRunner has to check the path for each file request.

+> **INFO**
-It is possible to serve static content using RoadRunner. **Important note:** if there is no such file to serve, RR will redirect the request back to the PHP worker.
+> if there is no such file to serve, RR will redirect the request back to the PHP worker.

 ## Enable HTTP Middleware